-Finally, while we had hoped to have a more concrete proposal in place to accompany this FY24 report, as referenced in the recent quarterly report (here), further investigation has changed the path that was originally being considered due to higher than anticipated pricing and a restrictive window that Unitholders would be able to participate in.
+Finally, while we had hoped to have a more concrete proposal in place to accompany this FY24 report, as referenced in the Fund's March 2024 quarterly report, further investigation has changed the path that was originally being considered due to higher than anticipated pricing and a restrictive window that Unitholders would be able to participate in.
 We are now exploring a more accessible opportunity for Unitholders to exit their position which has the potential to exist for the life of the Fund and is not expected to require a Unitholder vote.